 - FOIA's affirmative disclosure provision, 5 U.S.C. §552(a)(2), should be amended to include memoranda of understanding (MOUs), memoranda of agreement (MOAs), and other similar inter-agency or inter-governmental agreements. - 7.
 FOIA's affirmative disclosure provision, 5 U.S.C. §552(a)(2), should be amended to provide that an agency may forgo affirmative disclosure of the materials encompassed in Recommendations #1 through #6 in limited circumstances.
-This option should apply if an agency finds that publication of the full set or any subset of records otherwise required to be affirmatively disclosed would be both (A) impracticable to the agency because of the volume or cost and (B) of de minimis value to the public due to records' repetitive nature.
-If, aftern such an event, an agency can avoid its obligation to publish the full range of material if it undertakes a notice-and-comment rulemaking and to determine and explains what records will not be published, and sets forth; what aggregate data, representative samples, or other information about the records, if any, will be published in lieu of the primary documents and that such publication will adequately inform the public about agency activities, the agency need not comply with its primary obligation; and justifications for those choices.
+This option should apply if an agency finds publication of the full set or any subset of records otherwise required to be affirmatively disclosed would be both (A) impracticable to the agency because of the volume or cost and (B) of de minimis value to the public due to records' repetitive nature.
+In such an event, an agency can avoid its obligation to publish the full range of material if it undertakes a notice-and-comment rulemaking to determine and explain what records will not be published; what aggregate data, representative samples, or other information about the records, if any, will be published in lieu of the primary documents that will adequately inform the public about agency activities; and justifications for those choices.
 Any legislation to implement this recommendation should ensure that this alternative is not available to allow an agency to reduce their current disclosure practices. - 8.
 Congress should repeal §206(b) of the E-Government Act. - 9.
-Congress should amend the Federal Register Act provision requiring publication in the Federal Register of certain presidential proclamations and executive orders, 44 U.S.C. § 1505(a), to provide that written presidential directives, including amendments and revocations, regardless of designation, should be published in the Federal Register if they (A) directly impose obligations on or alter rights of private persons or entities or (B) direct agencies to consider or implement actions that impose obligations or alter rights of private persons or entities.
+Congress should amend the Federal Register Act provision requiring publication in the Federal Register of certain presidential proclamations and executive orders, 44 U.S.C.

+§ 1505(a), to provide that written presidential directives, including amendments and revocations, regardless of designation, should be published in the Federal Register if they (A) directly impose obligations on or alter rights of private persons or entities or (B) direct agencies to consider or implement actions that impose obligations or alter rights of private persons or entities.
 Congress should clarify the President's authority to withhold from publication directives that relate solely to the internal personnel rules and practices of the Executive Branch or an agency.
 Congress should also specify that such revised § 1505(a) disclosure requirements are subject to the exemptions set out in FOIA, including those found in § 552(b)(1).